 You might also receive forms reporting your income from Social Security benefits and unemployment benefits.
 Many people are surprised to learn that Social Security income and unemployment income are taxed.

-New this year are some additional reporting requirements.
+There are some additional reporting requirements as well.

-Another new reporting feature this year is the 1099-K.
+Another reporting feature to look out for is the 1099-K.